NeuroTechX/ntx_slack_archive/general.md

  >Im not quite sure if the drivers from the SDK are available for Arduino

-2/21/2017 12:00 PM
+2/21/2017 12:01 PM

- **nicolettebraingineers** :
+ **firassafieddine** :

- >What is your exact error now?
-You can program yourself to get the data from the SDK, or maybe there are open source programs that can do that for you.
-Would you like to program it yourself?
+ >i would love to, i am not really sure my programming skills are enough, do you have any advice?